cybergarage/uecho/doc/uecho_device_overview.md

 ## Next Steps

-Let's check the following documentations to know device functions of uEcho in more detail.
+Let's check the following documentations to know the device functions of uEcho in more detail.

 - [uEcho Examples](./uecho_examples.md)
 - [Inside of uEcho Device](./uecho_device_inside.md)